 Habitat for Bees

-Instead of acres of invasive blackberry and scotch broom, the project introduces native plants to support the honey bees and wild bees in the area.
+Instead of acres of invasive blackberry and scotch broom, the project introduces native plants to support the honey bees and wild bees on a former golf course.
 These plants can become seed farms for similar projects in the region, or even to create pollinator hedgerows on local farms.
-What had been "useless" land will now contribute to local bees and local food, which in turn will cut down on carbon emissions.
+What had been “useless” land will now contribute to local bees and local food, which in turn will cut down on carbon emissions.

 Honey Bee Help